I am a designer of knitwear and knitted textiles with a past in the performing arts.

 With the new millennium came my knitting/design hiatus in order to have the time to homeschool my son.
 It was also a time for conceptual design and forging plans on what was to come.

-In April of 2018 I introduced How to Cut and Sew a Sweater, the first and only in depth, online course on the topic.
-My workshop is for sewing enthusiasts who are unsure of how to work with these beautifully textured, stretchy, and sometimes challenging, fabrics.
+In April of 2018 I introduced How to Cut and Sew a Sweater, the first and only in depth, online course on the topic, specifically created for home sewists.
+My workshop is for the enthusiast who is unsure of how to work with these beautifully textured, unstable, and sometimes challenging fabrics.
 Step by step I teach the ins and outs of working with sweater knits, while the student completes a beautiful pullover sweater to wear and enjoy.